Cruise only (Please call for flight options)

 The rugged and windswept Falkland Islands make for a fascinating stop on the way to or from Antarctica.
 Over 80% of the population lives in the capital, Stanley, though humans are far outnumbered by other creatures, including penguins, sea lions and albatrosses.

-South Georgia & South Sandwich Islands: Cape Rosa (South Georgia), Prion Island (Bay of Isles, South Georgia), Godthul (South Georgia)
+South Georgia and the South Sandwich Islands: Cape Rosa (South Georgia), Prion Island (Bay of Isles, South Georgia), Godthul (South Georgia)

-South Georgia & South Sandwich Islands: Grytviken (South Georgia)
+South Georgia and the South Sandwich Islands: Grytviken (South Georgia)

 Grytviken is a former whaling station and home of the fascinating South Georgia Museum.
 The great Antarctic explorer Ernest Shackleton is buried here, and this was also where Argentinian soldiers disguised as scrap metal merchants seized control of South Georgia during the opening stages of the Falklands War.

-South Georgia & South Sandwich Islands: Fortuna Bay (South Georgia), Stromness
+South Georgia and the South Sandwich Islands: Fortuna Bay (South Georgia), Stromness

-South Georgia & South Sandwich Islands: St Andrews Bay
+South Georgia and the South Sandwich Islands: St Andrews Bay

 Coming ashore at St Andrews Bay is surely one of the most overwhelming and unforgettable wildlife experiences on the planet.
 A seething, smelly, noisy mass of some 300,000 king penguins stretches along the beach, the biggest colony in South Georgia.
 It’s also a key site for elephant seals, with up to 6,000 females on the beach at the height of the breeding season.